sursly/didactic/README.md

 ![Some basics with Didactic.](didactic-typesample.png "basics with didactic")

 A simple serif.
 Work very much in progress.
+Now variable.

-On the way: Bold weight and corresponding italics.
+Still to do: complete punctuation/symbols/diacritics across weights, kerning, italics.